canonical/ubuntu.com/templates/kubernetes/docs/upgrade-notes.md

 upgrade that spans more than one minor version may need to beware of notes in any of the intervening steps.

+## Upgrades to all versions deployed to Juju's `localhost` LXD based cloud

+There is a known issue ([https://bugs.launchpad.net/juju/+bug/1904619](https://bugs.launchpad.net/juju/+bug/1904619)) with container profiles not surviving an upgrade in clouds running on LXD.
+If your container-based applications fail to work properly after an upgrade, please see this [topic on the troubleshooting page](/kubernetes/docs/troubleshooting#lxd)

 <a  id="1.19"> </a>

 ## Upgrading to 1.19